gmirsky/zth-k8s-postgresql/README.md

 ![display-restored-data](./images/display-restored-data.png)

 Congratulations!
-You now have a fully fucntional database cluster that is monitored and backed up.
+You now have a fully functional database cluster that is monitored and backed up.

 ## Miscellaneous

 ### Getting the master pod

-Since CloudNativePG can switch the primary pod, depending upon setup and environmental reasons, such as the primary pod malfuctions, you cannot assume the primary pod when the database was provisioned is still the primary node.
+Since CloudNativePG can switch the primary pod, depending upon setup and environmental reasons, such as the primary pod malfunctions, you cannot assume the primary pod when the database was provisioned is still the primary node.
 You may need the primary pod for Kubernetes debugging or performance tuning.

 To find the primary pod for the database in namespace dev use the following command: